GrapheneOS/hardened_malloc/README.md

 The format of this configuration file is a whitespace-separated list, so it's good practice to put each library on a separate line.

-On Debian systems `libhardened_malloc.so` should be installed into `/usr/lib/` to avoid preload failures caused by AppArmor profile restrictions.
+For maximum compatibility `libhardened_malloc.so` can be installed into `/usr/lib/` to avoid preload failures caused by AppArmor profiles or systemd ExecPaths= restrictions.
+Check for logs of the following format:

+    ERROR: ld.so: object '/usr/local/lib/libhardened_malloc.so' from /etc/ld.so.preload cannot be preloaded (failed to map segment from shared object): ignored.

 Using the `LD_PRELOAD` environment variable to load it on a case-by-case basis will not work when `AT_SECURE` is set such as with setuid binaries.
 It's also